mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Troubleshooting/WordPress/WordPress2/index.md

 My Wordpress site does not work with Nginx.

 Nginx does not use a .htaccess file.
-If your Wordpress site is using a .htaccess file you need to make some modifications to your nginx.conf file.
-In Wordpress, a .htaccess file is created when you do not use the default permalink setting.
-You can check your document root for a .htaccess file if you are not sure.
-Nginx provides a guide on how to setup your directives to enable Nginx to work with Wordpress{:target="_blank"}.
+If your Wordpress site is using a .htaccess file you need to make some modifications to your nginx.conf file and MAMP PRO Nginx settings.
+More information on how to enable your Wordpress site to work with Nginx can be found [here](../../../How-Tos/)